 Annoying is also that reaching certain floors of Bumrungrad can be a bit difficult.
 Possibly in an attempt to entice doctors, patients and visitors to exercise, it looks like the slowest available elevator service has been installed in the hospital.
 We have been there quite a few times, mostly as a visitor, and it not uncommon to have to wait a full 10 minutes before an elevator arrives, and then to take a ride with the elevator stopping on the way down or up, on every single floor.
 Not even the simplest computer-guided aide to provide a more convenient service seems to be installed.

 A separate building, Bumrungrad International Clinic has been officially opened in August 2008.
-The building has 22 floors and offers a capacity of 6,000 outpatient visits a day (by 2012).
-Plans are underway to also upgrade inpatient facilities and expand the number of beds available.
+The building has 22 floors and offers a capacity of 6,000 outpatient visits a day.

 At the new facility a spacious sky lobby is available with separate space for Thai and resident expatriates on the one hand, and international visitors on the other hand.
 At first this seems like an odd arrangement, but possibly the hospital management wants to keep local and Western patients separate from mostly Middle Eastern (international) patients.

 We have also experience with Bangkok Christian Hospital on Silom Road.
 This is a smaller hospital, but the standard doctor's fees are much lower than mentioned above.
-Recent physicians' fees seem to be 400 baht for a first visit and 300 baht for follow-up visits.
-Like all other hospitals they will charge you an additional 80-120 baht or so to use the facility (under 'other charges') So if you have minor ailments, like a persistent cold, stomach upset, skin rash etc. this much cheaper facility can be recommended.
+We have no recent info, but as a general rule doctos's fees will be around 50 to 65 % of what you pay at the famous hospitals mentioned earlier.
+So if you have minor ailments, like a persistent cold, stomach upset, skin rash etc. this much cheaper facility can be recommended.
 A very good thing about Bangkok Christian Hospital is also that the doctors do not shy away from using generic drugs.
-They usually costs only a fraction (sometimes as little as 10%) of the 'real' drugs, and in our opinion (and international reviews), are as effective.
+They usually costs only a fraction (sometimes as little as 10%) of the original drugs, and in our opinion (and international reviews), are as effective.
 Major savings here!

 Begin 2009 Bangkok Christian Hospital opened a new wing, a completely new building with close to 20 floors.
-Some of the outpatient clinics have moved there already.
-The place looks brand new and clean, is functional and very spacious.
+The place still looks new and clean, is functional and very spacious.
 However, it does not look fancy like some of the other hospitals in Bangkok.
-A visit at the time with a specialist costs 600 baht (+ 100 baht for services).
-So maybe prices have gone up substantially, but we are not sure, since we had a rather prolonged extensive visit with this physician.There is an outlet of Au Bon Pain on the ground floor of the new building, so you enjoy a decent snack, after or before your visit to the doctor.
+AThere is an outlet of Au Bon Pain on the ground floor of the new building, so you enjoy a decent snack, after or before your visit to the doctor.
 At Bangkok Christian Hospital we usually manage to get tests done as such without seeing a physician, although we would not recommend this option if you do not know how to interpret the results yourself.
 Of course, if all results are within normal range, maybe a physician evaluation is not quite necessary.
 When compared to other hospitals, the prices at Bangkok Christian are competitive.

 BNH Hospital is part of the Bangkok Hospital Group.
 It is located in Convent road.
 Facilities do not closely look as new or flashy as the facilities at Bumrungrad Hospital or Bangkok General Hospital.
 Prices for outpatient services though seem to be at similar levels.
-Since it is affiliated with Bangkok General, its medical facilities more likely than not are quite up-to-date, but we never were an inpatient or had intensive investigations there.
-We visited mid-2009, and in two outpatient visits to the dermatology clinic, we spent as much during two years of follow-up for the same condition at Bangkok Christian Hospital (so be warned about expenses).
-It was in the midst of the economic crisis, and also at the initial peak of the H1N1 flu pandemic.
-At the time of our first visit, we seemed to be the only visitor to the skin clinic, and the hospital appeared to be hardly operating, with very few patients around the outpatient area.
-Maybe the hospital relies a lot on foreign visitors, and there is a drop of those lately.
+Since it is affiliated with Bangkok General, its medical facilities more likely than not are quite up-to-date, but we never were an inpatient or had intensive investigations there

 One other hospital (we have no personal experience here) often used by foreigners and in the upper price range bracket is Samitivej Hospital, located in Sukhumvit Soi 49.